 Learners from low-income families

-Learners from low-income families may need a range of support from September 2020 to process, and recover from, not attending school during lockdown.
+Learners from low-income families may need a range of support to process, and recover from, not attending onsite provision during periods of limited attendance at schools and settings.
 This may include support for their mental health and well-being, as well as additional support with their learning.

 Ensuring learners from low-income families actively re-engage in education when they return to their school or setting may be a challenge.
-Consideration of needs on an individual learner basis should be undertaken at the start of the autumn term and an individualised programme of support and intervention should be put in place.
+For learners returning to onsite provision, consideration of needs on an individual learner basis should be undertaken as soon as possible and an individualised programme of support and intervention should be put in place.

 Schools and settings may need to consider how they can adapt existing parenting or family learning programmes to better support parents/carers to support their child’s learning.

-The Welsh Government’s key programme for supporting disadvantaged learners is the Pupil Development Grant (PDG) which is at a record £100 million for 2020/21.
-This year, schools and settings have been provided with greater flexibility in terms of the use of the PDG, so that it can be targeted to address local need in the context of COVID-19.
+The Welsh Government’s key programme for supporting disadvantaged learners is the Pupil Development Grant (PDG) which is at a record £110 million for 2021 to 2022.
+During 2020 to 2021 schools and settings were provided with greater flexibility in terms of the use of the PDG, so that it can be targeted to address local need in the context of COVID-19.
 Priorities might include, for example, ensuring practitioners receive refresher professional learning on trauma-informed practice and/or adverse childhood experiences (ACE) awareness, or additional focus on the ‘tracking’ of learner progress to help the learner progress to the next stage of their learning.

 Schools and settings should continue to consider how to implement effective practices to support learners from disadvantaged backgrounds, and this should be at the heart of school development planning.
 The Welsh Government continues to advocate the use of the Education Endowment Foundation’s Teaching and Learning Toolkit to support planning.
 The Education Endowment Foundation has produced a range of resources to support practitioners tackle the attainment gap, which are specifically relevant to the COVID-19 context.